Deya Neya: Production

 The film score was written by its producer Shymal Mitra.
-For the lead actress role he want to cast Nutan at first.
-But she can't give date for Hindi films.
-Then Mitra was select Nutan's young sister Tanuja who made her debut in Bengali Cinema.
-In that time Uttam Kumar and Hemanta relationship was on bad so Shyamal Mitra chance to sang on Uttam leap.
+For the lead actress role he wanted to cast Nutan at first.
+But she couldn't give date for Hindi films.
+Then Mitra selected Nutan's younger sister Tanuja who made her debut in Bengali Cinema.
+In that time the relationship between Uttam Kumar and Hemanta was bad so Shyamal Mitra took the chance to sing on Uttam leap.

 Soundtrack

 All the songs of the film became evergreen hits and remain popular to this day.
 They were one of the reasons of the success of the film.